zeitlinger/keyboard/README.md

 - 🪜 = transparent key
 - ❌ = key can't be used because the layer was activated with that key
 - empty = use key from base layer
-- Fn = capitalized words are layer names
+- FnBra = capitalized words are layer names
 - /+Ctrl = tab-mod - / on tab and CTRL on hold
 - C-w = Ctrl-w (same for Alt and Shift)
 - "that" = combo that produces "that"